 I am so pleased to have just won the Muddy Stilettos award for Best Jeweller in Herts and Beds, 2022.
 I feel I have been rewarded for the hard work it takes setting up a business and being stubborn enough to continue with it through some hard times.
 I am so proud of this award and look forward to the celebrations with the other category winners.
+I am pictured here with the other winners from Beds.
+More about the awards evening can be read here!

 Hello and welcome to my website.
 I’m Jude Karnon and I am a jewellery designer and metalsmith.
 I set up my business in 2015 and am based on the border of the beautiful counties of Herts, Beds and Bucks.
 I am one of those lucky people who turned a hobby into a business and have enjoyed every moment of the experience.